Updated On

 Today’s Homeowner Tips

-Be sure to check cabinets that you normally don’t use.
+Be sure to check cabinets you don’t open frequently.
 I’ve found rotten fruit in the most obscure places.
 And don’t forget your garbage can.
-Take a look and see if there are any sticky messes inside the can.
+Take a look and see if there are any sticky messes inside it.

 2. Make an Apple Cider Vinegar Trap